Samuel Montagu, 1st Baron Swaythling: Political life

-Montagu was elected at the 1885 general election Liberal Member of Parliament (MP) for Whitechapel, and held the seat until he stood down at the 1900 general election.
+Montagu was elected at the 1885 general election Liberal Member of Parliament (MP) for Whitechapel, and held the seat until 1900.
 His campaign in 1885 was run against his brother-in-law, Lionel Louis Cohen, who was controversially running as a Conservative.
 As a Yiddish-speaker, Montagu was able to appeal to the many immigrants within his constituency on religious grounds, arguing in 1886 that he hoped "not a single Jew would vote Conservative".
 From 1887 to 1890, he was a member of the Gold and Silver Commission.
 He was created a Baronet, of South Stoneham House in the County of Southampton and of Kensington Palace Gardens in the County of London, on 23 June 1894.

 In September 1888, after the murder of Annie Chapman at the hands of an unknown man later called Jack the Ripper, Montagu tried to offer a reward of £100 for the discovery and conviction of the criminal.
 The Home Office did not accept the offer because that practice had been discontinued.
 Montagu offered it because the Whitechapel murders resulted in some anti-semitic incidents against the East End population.

 In 1893, on behalf of the English "Lovers of Zion", Montagu presented a petition in favour of Jewish colonisation in Palestine to the Secretary of State for Foreign Affairs.
 He asked that the minister forward it to the Turkish Sultan.
 The petition was evidence that what was to become political Zionism had already taken root in the minds of both Christian researchers of Palestine, and Jewish activists in search for solutions to the so-called "Jewish question".

 Montagu presented land he owned in Jeremys Green Lane, Edmonton—now known as Montagu Road—to the Federation of Synagogues as a burial strip.
 At that time he was aware of the overcrowding in his constituency, and wanted to encourage Jewish families to move to the suburbs.
 In 1898, he proposed that land south of Salmons Brook, Edmonton—some 25 acre in all—be used to construct 700 houses, to house between 3000 and 4000 people.
 The houses were to have low rents and to include small gardens, with preference given to those currently living in Whitechapel.
 He first proposed the project to the LCC, and then Edmonton UDC; both prevaricated.
 In 1899, after the proposals were rejected, Montagu subsequently gave £10,000 towards LCC housing on the White Hart Lane estate, Tottenham.

+In the 1900 general election, Montagu unsuccessfully contested for a seat to represent the constituency of Leeds Central, losing to the Conservative incumbent Gerald Balfour.

-Montagu was also strong advocate for decimalisation of the pound.
+Montagu was also a strong advocate for the decimalisation of the pound.